newageoflight/gsse-anki/primer.md

 - See the [Resources page on the Notion](https://www.notion.so/4806c46fbd5c414fbddb0bdd1190e2cb?v=7a49161c5eb64e689d832205365e1517) for recommended resources.

 ### Prioritising and handling resources
+- In line with S20:
+    - For your own personal understanding, start with the simplest/easiest resources.
+    - For making the cards, prefer the recommended texts.
+    - Do not be limited to the recommended texts if you need to add images or explanations to the cards.
+Though they may be prescribed, it doesn't mean that they're always the best at explaining their own content.
+Freely use anything from anywhere you can find, as long as it is clear and simple to understand.
-- In line with S20, start with the simplest.
-We've currently agreed on the following order:
+- We've currently agreed on the following order:
     - Anatomy
         1. Last's and Instant Anatomy (try to combine/reconcile).
 Use the other resources more as understanding guides.
 - For other areas, most should already be covered by the USMLE merge-in.
-It's likely that the two most critical non-anatomy areas (physiology and pathology) will be a superset of the USMLE content so here's their resource order:
+It's likely that the two most critical non-anatomy areas (physiology and pathology) will be a superset of the USMLE content so here's their resource order.
+Leon Lai and Julie Mundy's resources just happen to be more high yield as well:
     - Physiology
         1. Leon Lai notes, Julie Mundy's slides
-        2. Anything closer to BRS Physiology than Ganong's (in terms of style)
-        3. Ganong's/West's
+        3. Ganong's/West's (however, for personal understanding you should try to find something closer to BRS in style)
     - Pathology
         1. Leon Lai notes, Julie Mundy's slides
-        2. Anything closer to Pathoma than Robbins
-        3. Robbins
+        3. Robbins and Cotran's Pathologic Basis of Disease (however, for personal understanding you should try to find something more like Pathoma)
 - As for the others, if there's something that's not covered by the USMLE merge-in, let me know and we'll sort it out.

 ## Organisation